Product Liability Lawyers Serving Clients in Vallejo and Fairfield-Suisun

 If you suspect you or a family member has been injured by a product because of improper manufacture, design or distribution, the law firm of Favaro, Lavezzo, Gill, Caretti & Heppell, PC can help you determine whether you have a valid claim, and, if so, help you file a timely and complete claim.
 Furthermore, if the product that injured you has been injuring others, our attorneys can help you join or initiate a class action lawsuit.

-Reliable product liability attorneys ready to help you seek compensation in Fairfield or Vallejo
+Reliable product liability attorneys ready to help you seek compensation in Fairfield-Suisun or Vallejo

 When a consumer product fails to perform as indicated, and injures you in the process, you have the right to seek compensation.
 To learn more about how the lawyers at Favaro, Lavezzo, Gill, Caretti & Heppell, PC can help, call our law firm at 707-552-3630 or contact us online today.

 Our availability is flexible, and we are happy to schedule appointments outside the normal workday hours at your convenience.
 Members of our staff speak Spanish, and we also offer Tagalog and Ilocano translation services.
-Favaro, Lavezzo, Gill, Caretti & Heppell, PC maintains office locations in Vallejo, Fairfield and St. Helena, California, and represents clients throughout Solano, Contra Costa and Napa Counties.
+Favaro, Lavezzo, Gill, Caretti & Heppell, PC maintains office locations in Vallejo and Fairfield-Suisun, California, and represents clients throughout Solano, Contra Costa and Napa Counties.